 “What do you think it is?”

 Max looks at Billy with an expectant look, her feet now crossed and legs stilled.
-One of her hands is absently minded rubbing over her belly, and Billy wishes to feel the kicking she’s probably feeling.
+One of her hands is absently minded rubbing over her belly, and Billy doesn’t know if he wants to feel the kicking she’s probably feeling.

 “I don’t know.
 A boy, maybe,” he says, eyes flicking between her face and midsection.
 “What about you?”